brandongregory/dndhelp/src/5e-build-guides/spear-and-quarterstaff-builds.md

 ---
 layout: article.njk
 meta_title: "Spear and Quarterstaff Builds in DnD 5e"
-meta_description: "Quarterstaves and spears are classic weapons that can be extremely effective with the right classes and feats.
-Whether you use Strength, Dexterity, or Wisdom, here are some builds and considerations."
+meta_description: "Quarterstaves and spears can be powerful weapons with the right classes and feats.
+Whether you use Strength, Dexterity, or Wisdom, here are some builds."
 author: "Brandon Gregory"
 section_name: build
 tags: ['build']